 As mentioned prior, High Time is essentially the same for Vergil as it is for Dante.
 There is a caveat, of course, and that’s that thing I’m not talking about, yep.
 Dealing with Devil Triggered enemies, once again, is the main difference between Dante’s High Time and Vergil’s.

-However, there is one major-minor change which is important to mention: Vergil can much more effectively turn around while using High Time over Dante, but it feels a little off at times, either because of the maximum amount of correction.
+However, there is one major-minor change which is important to mention: Vergil can much more effectively turn around while using High Time over Dante, but it feels a little off at times, either because of the maximum amount of correction or Vergil’s step forward.

 Upper Slash is a ground-only based launcher which can be followed up by a second attack that causes knockback.
 It’s simple and plain, yet fairly functional and elegant.